Facebook’s AI for detecting hate speech is facing its biggest challenge yet

 But memes’ multimodal nature–the integration of language and imagery–makes them a difficult challenge for Facebook’s AI.

 They’re often highly contextual, referential, ironic, and nuanced.
-They can also be cryptic and encoded, so that only members of some specific enclave of internet users can parse their meaning—as the manifesto posted on 8chan by the Christchurch killer exemplified.
+They can also be cryptic and encoded so that only members of some specific enclave of internet users can parse their meaning—as the manifesto posted on 8chan by the Christchurch killer exemplified.

 Memes often require a bit of parsing and thinking to get at their meaning, even for reasonably savvy netizens, CTO Schroepfer points out.
-“That’s a good indication that it’s much harder problem for machines,” he says.
-“We do have systems that are able to work in this multimodal way. . . it’s an area where we’re pushing forward, and I think we’ll make reasonable progress over the next few years.”
+“That’s a good indication that it’s a much harder problem for machines,” he says.
+“We do have systems that are able to work in this multimodal way . . . it’s an area where we’re pushing forward, and I think we’ll make reasonable progress over the next few years.”

 Memes are such a tough problem for AI because the machine must learn from the content of the image and the content of the text at the same time, not separately.
-“We have a huge amount of examples where the image by itself is not offensive and the text by itself is not offensive, it’s the combination of the two that’s offensive,” Pesenti tells me.
+“We have a huge amount of examples where the image by itself is not offensive and the text by itself is not offensive—it’s the combination of the two that’s offensive,” Pesenti tells me.
 “So it’s really important to have a system that learns from both modalities at the same time.”

-Facebook has already deployed AI trained using supervised learning to detect toxic multi-modal content, but it doesn’t yet know how to efficiently pre-train those models to help them decipher the complexity and nuance of memes.
+Facebook has already deployed AI trained using supervised learning to detect toxic multimodal content, but it doesn’t yet know how to efficiently pretrain those models to help them decipher the complexity and nuance of memes.
 The company says it’s been using AI systems that analyze both images and text to detect harmful multimodal content on Instagram, but said in May that the proactive detection rate of those systems improved from 43.1% in Q4 2019 to only 44.3% in Q1 2020.

 “It’s a huge area of research for us,” Pesenti says.
 “We are also really trying to create a research domain on this and interest other people in this problem.”